Rules and Guidelines for Use of the Libraries

 You are responsible for the materials borrowed on your card.

 Notify the Library immediately if your Health Insurance Card/Library Card is lost or stolen.
-The card will then be blocked.
+The card will then be blocked for use.
 Until the Library is notified you may be held responsible for any misuse.

 Registering loans

 All loans must be registered in our system before you leave the Library.
-After registering your loans you will get a loan receipt.
+After registering your loans you will be offered a receipt.

 The receipt tells you which items you have borrowed and when to return them.